roice/SnifferBee/fc/README.md

 MicroBee:
 ------
+Designed for indoor fly with the help of Opti-Track Motion Capture
+Hardware: CC3D mini board (Gyro/Acc)
-Developed on the basis of cleanflight v1.11.0
+Software: Developed on the basis of cleanflight v1.11.0

 SuperBee:
 ------
+Designed for outdoor fly with the help of GNSS/RTK
+Hardware: NAZE32PRO (Gyro/Acc/Mag/Baro)
-Developed on the basis of cleanflight v1.9.0
+Software: Developed on the basis of cleanflight v1.9.0

 BlimpBee:
 ------
+Designed for indoor fly with the help of Opti-Track Motion Capture
+Hardware: MultiWii board
-Developed on the basis of MultiWii v2.4
+Software: Developed on the basis of MultiWii v2.4